 The second commercial/residential lot with an area of 5,347 square meters identified as Lot 1 of Block 3A will be the site of the prospective Miramonti Phase 2.
-The company has terminated its Joint Venture Agreement with the owner, Lanvin Natural Resources, Inc., and has bought the property outright.
+The company has bought the property.
 The development of Miramonti Phase 2 has been assigned to IDC Prime, which has entered into a Serviced Residences Management Agreement with Scotts Philippines, Inc., the Philippine subsidiary of Ascott Limited.
 Once completed, Miramonti Phase 2 will be operated under the Citadines brand.